MESH-Research/knowledge-commons-works/README.md

 1. Clone the git repository
     1. From your command line, navigate to the parent folder where you want the cloned repository code to live
-    2. Clone the knowledge-commons-works repository with `git clone git@github.com:MESH-Research/knowledge-commons-works.git`
+    2. Clone the knowledge-commons-works repository with `git clone --recurse-submodules git@github.com:MESH-Research/knowledge-commons-works.git`
 2. Create your configuration files
     - `cd knowledge-commons-works`
     - Create and configure the `.env` file in this folder as described [here](#add-and-configure-an-env-file)